chips-blockchain/bet/README.md

 Once you hosted your own GUI, from your local browser you can access the GUI using `http://localhost:1234/`.

+#### step6 :-  Playing
+Now we have everything ready to play.
+All you need to just connect to player backend from GUI and play.
+[Lets play](./docs/protocol/player_gui.md)

 ### Approach2 :- Compiling the repos from scratch

 #### Compilation Guidelines